alltheplaces/alltheplaces/docs/MY_BRAND.md

 is the place to pick up my location data presented in a standard format alongside other brands.

+### Do I hide my own location data?

+Many brands go to great lengths to block access to their website by robots from anywhere (and even browsers from outside their local territory).
+There can be many reasons for this e.g. stopping price comparison sites pulling data.

+Your store location pages are often caught in the crossfire of this activity which is not what you intended.
+Using this project to publish your data is one way to make sure this is not happening.

 ### Is my open data correct?

 The gold standard in _open_ mapping data is